mufl0n/mufl0n.github.io/shc/forensics/what-is-a-pin/README.md

 ## Analysing the USB payload

-All of this is documented in [OpenPGP-smart-card-application-3.4.pdf](OpenPGP-smart-card-application-3.4.pdf) (included in the challenge)
+All of this is documented in the [specifications](https://github.com/mufl0n/mufl0n.github.io/blob/main/shc/forensics/what-is-a-pin/spec.pdf) (included in the challenge)

 ```
 6f0b0000000055000000 00478100000002a400010e